csucdsi/DataFest/content/info_guide_sac.md

 #### Submitting your presentation

-At 1pm on Sunday all work must stop and you must upload your presentation and your optional write up to the submission website linked at the top of this page (available starting Sunday AM).
+Sunday morning all work must stop at a time specified on the schedule.
+Each team upload their presentation and optional write up to the submission  URL provided by the organizers.
 If you are having technical difficulty, you can ask a coach for help.
-Coaches will be around to help.

-Teams who fail to upload their presentations and write-ups by 1:00pm on Sunday will not be eligible to have their presentations judged.
+Teams who fail to upload their presentations and write-ups late will not be eligible to have their presentations judged.

 #### File naming